JATO Rocket Car: The MythBusters investigation

 The program has revisited the story twice, in 2007's "Supersized Myths" (the rockets exploded on the ramp) and their 10th Anniversary episode "JATO Rocket Car: Mission Accomplished?".
 The 12 motors were built by John Newman, Rick Maschek, and others with one motor first being static tested, successfully, at the FAR site (Friends of Amateur Rocketry) to avoid another explosion.
 On the two cars used, the motors were stacked vertically to keep the cars going straight in the event one or more of the motors did not ignite.
-The car was weighted towards the front in an attempt to improve its aerodynamic stability but no attempt was made to ensure the center of thrust (CoT) of the rocket pack was being applied through the center of gravity (CoG) of the car.
-The CoT proved to be far too high above the CoG causing the car to immediately nosedive as it left the ramp and smash into the ground.
-The still firing motors propelled the car up into the air a second time where it did a rotation until smashing into the ground.
+The car was weighted towards the front in an attempt to improve its aerodynamic stability but no attempt was made to ensure the thrust vector of the rocket pack was being applied through the center of gravity (CG) of the car.
+The thrust vector proved to be far too high above the CG causing the car to immediately nosedive as it left the ramp and smash into the ground.
+The still firing motors propelled the car up into the air a second time, where it did a rotation until smashing into the ground.